umzi2/wtp_dataset_destroyer/instructions/noise.md

 - lacunarity* - degree of decrease in frequency when calling again frequency*lacunarity, takes sheet [low, high, step]

 ps further settings for this noise list ("salt","pepper","salt_and_pepper")
-- percentage_salt_or_pepper* - the percentage of salt and pepper in the noises
+- probably_salt_or_pepper* - the percentage of salt and pepper in the noises